 Dogs with impacted anal glands will often scoot along the floor.
 This is the dog’s attempt to empty out the sacs.

 The dog may also constantly look, lick, and/or bite at the anus.
 In addition, the dog’s rear end will give out a powerful foul odor.

 Anal gland impactions tend to occur more often in obese dogs and small-breed dogs.

 To prevent anal sac impactions, it is essential to check the dog’s anal glands regularly (while grooming) to see if they are empty or not.

 Feel the areas where the anal glands are located.
-If they are full, they can be felt as small, firm lumps in which case it will be necessary to manually empty them – a process called “expressing” the anal glands.
+If they are full, they can be felt as small, firm lumps.
+Full anal glands need to be manually emptied – a process called “expressing” the anal glands.

 You may want to ask your dog’s groomer or your vet to express your dog’s anal glands, or you can do it at home as well (be sure to wear latex gloves!):

 - Begin by holding up the dog’s tail and pulling it gently upward.

 - With your free hand, hold a couple of Kleenex and place your thumb over one anal gland and your fingers over the other.